thoughtbot/ruby-science/book/solutions/inline_class.md

 * Eliminates [feature envy](#feature-envy) when the envied class can be inlined into the envious class.

 ### Example

 In our example application, users can create surveys and invite other users to answer them.
 Users are invited by listing email addresses to invite.

-Any email addresses that match up with existing users are sent using a private message that the user will see the next time he or she signs in.
+Any email addresses that match up with existing users are sent using a private message that the user will see the next time they sign in.
 Invitations to unrecognized addresses are sent using email messages.

 The `Invitation` model delegates to a different strategy class based on whether